Hank1999Shen/Hank1999Shen.github.io/_pages/about.md

 More about me
 ======

-My research interests mainly lie in random partitions, random matrices, and their connections with number theory and representation theory.

-So far, my appeared works are about non-archimedean random matrices.
+My research mainly lies in p-adic random matrices with connections to number theory, (Hecke algebra and spherical functions, Sawin-Wood moment method, L-functions, etc.).
+Beside from that, I am also interested in discrete probability, discrete geometry and Fourier analysis.
 See my [publications list](https://Hank1999Shen.github.io/publications/).

 For the talks I gave, see my [TALKS LIST](https://Hank1999Shen.github.io/talks/).